micro-os-plus/micro-test-plus-xpack/README.md

 initialize (const char* name, int argc, char* argv[]);
 ```

+For now the arguments are not used, but future versions may accept
+command line options, for example for controlling the verbosity level.

 #### Return the test result

-The final test result to be returned to the system
+The final test result that must be returned to the system
-(0 for pass, 1 for fail), is obtained with:
+(0 for pass, 1 for fail), can be obtained with:

 ```C++
 int